 Want to get wet?

-If the group was a little weaker, or everyone is just feeling like an easy fun cave, then a trip into M4 which is a stream cave can be good, and beginners often enjoy it due to getting to splash around in the stream.
+If the group wants to keep it basic, or everyone is just feeling like an easy fun cave, then a trip into M4 which is a stream cave can be good, and beginners often enjoy it due to getting to splash around in the stream.
 It is radically different to the other caves.
 Sometimes M4 is ‘sumped off’ (the water is too high to pass) but when the water is down there are two very impressive chambers and a lot of good live decoration.
 You need a minimum of 2 sets of polypropylene thermal underwear with overalls on top for M4, or if you are the type who feels the cold easily then a wetsuit.
 The water is cold, although not as cold as Tasmania or other serious caving areas.
 In M4 normally you’ll be totally immersed in water up to your neck at least once.
 While you are moving generally it’s okay, but if you stop for any reason you cool down quickly.
-Be careful, and take in spare dry clothes in a dry bag.
+Be careful, and take in spare dry clothes in a dry bag, and a waterproof torch.

 If the cavers don’t want to get wet, or don’t have the safety gear needed for a wet cave, then the final backup cave is Razor, although this has a very tight jagged awkward and generally pain in the bum squeeze not far in, which is challenging and has trapped multiple people for quite some time.

 If you are a beginner going to Buchan, these are the caves I would recommend you do (unless of course you have permits or know a local).
 I guarantee an amazing weekend.